-In a typical debt recovery case the following evidence will be needed in order to succeed in the claim:
+When considering your claim, the court will consider whether, based upon your evidence, it is more likely than not that the sum claimed is due.In a typical debt recovery claim, the following evidence will be needed to succeed in the claim:

 Evidence as to the amount claimed